 Once you have a sizable number of job applicants who successfully passed the screening stage, the next step is to interview them.

 At this point, you also need to prepare for the interview just as your potential employees, albeit in a different way.
 This means preparing questions to ask as well as what to tell your potential candidates about your company.
 Being prepared as an employer ensures that you afford all candidates equal opportunity.
+Also, your vetting process will be easier start-to-finish if you ask applicants to take aptitude tests before the interview, assessing in that way candidate’s IQ, logic, verbal reasoning, and personality type.

 Choosing The Best Candidate